 With the aim of stablishing whether the isomerization takes place with or without copper/palladium transmetalation of the aryl group, we tried the isomerization reaction of a mixture of fluoroaryl complexes trans- $[PdRf_2(tht)2]$ (4) and trans- $[PdPf_2(tht)2]$ (6) $(Pf = C_6F_5)$.
 In this experiment the formation of the mixed isomer cis-[PdRfPf(tht)2] (9) would demonstrate the transmetalation during the isomerization.
-To our surprise the first spectrum of the series showed the equilibrium of the complexes 4 and 6 with trans-[PdRfPf(tht)2] (8) (Scheme 1a).
-The non-catalyzed aryl exchange between 4 and 6 to produce 8 has been studied and is very slow at 25 °C. 30 Thus. the transmetalation is a much faster process than the isomerization, indicating that other steps contribute largely to the rate of isomerization.
-Once the equilibrium between 4, 6 and 8 has been stablished, all of them evolve to the cis isomers 5, 7 and 9 (Scheme 1).
+To our surprise the first spectrum of the series showed the equilibrium of the complexes 4 and 6 with trans-[PdRfPf(tht)2] (8) (Scheme 2).
+The non-catalyzed aryl exchange between 4 and 6 to produce 8 has been studied and is very slow at 25 °C. 30 Thus, the transmetalation takes place, but it is a much faster process than the isomerization.
+This does not exclude a transmetalation during the isomerization but excludes the transmetalation as the rate determining step.
+Once the equilibrium between 4, 6 and 8 has been stablished, all of them evolve to the cis isomers 5, 7 and 9 (Scheme 2).

-Scheme 1.
+Scheme 2.

-In view of these results, the catalyzed aryl exchange between cis- complexes 5 and 7 was tested with a similar result: cis-[PdRfPf(tht)2] (9) is formed in a very fast process.
-The reaction takes place even at -65 °C, with an observed reaction rate at -40 °C of at $3 \cdot 10^{-4}$ s-1Lmol-1 what makes of this an extremely fast reaction for the organo-palladium isomerization or transmetalation standards.
-The substitution reaction probably involve arylcopper unsaturated species, capable to form three-center two electron bonds involving also the Pf-Pd bond.
-Structures 1b and 1c in scheme 1 represent plausible transition states for the aryl-by-aryl and tht-by-aryl substitution reactions respectively that can be involved in the arvl exchange and isomerization reactions.
-Bimetallic Pd/Cu complexes with electron deficient bonds between these metals and aryl ligands have been synthesized and computationally studied by Chen and coworkers, who have proposed these structures to be models for TS of transmetalation reactions.31
+In view of these results, the catalyzed aryl exchange between complexes cis- complexes 5 and 7 was tested with a similar result: cis-[PdRfPf(tht)2] (9) is formed in a very fast process.
+The reaction takes place even at -65 °C, with an observed reaction rate of 3.10-4 s-1Lmol-1.
+This corresponds to a $\Delta G^{\ddagger}{208} = 15.4 \text{ kcal mol}^{-1}$, what makes of this an extremely fast reaction for the organo-palladium isomerization or transmetalation standards.
+A plausible reaction pathway is depicted in scheme 3.
+The substitution reaction could involve a fluoroarylcopper unsaturated species, capable to form three-center two electron bonds involving also the Pf-Pd bond.
+This scheme allow a substitution conserving the stereochemistry at the palladium and should be retarded by the addition of ligand by decreasing the concentration of unsaturated copper(I) complexes.